 Wytske (1994) started playing cello at the age of six.
 From 2006 on she took cello lessons at the Young Talent Class of the Prince Claus Conservatory in Groningen and at the ArtEZ Conservatory in Zwolle.
-In 2016 she got her Bachelor degree cum laude at the Royal Conservatory Brussels in the class of Jeroen Reuling.
-From september 2016 she studies for her Master degree at the Haute École de Musique in Genève with François Guye.
+In 2016 she got her Bachelor degree with great distinction at the Royal Conservatory Brussels in the class of Jeroen Reuling.
+From september 2016 she studied at the Haute École de Musique in Genève with François Guye were she finished her master cum laude in 2018.

 She won several prizes in several editions of the Foundation Young Music Talent of the Netherlands as well at the Princess Christina Concours.
 She won the first prize along with string quartet Farfalle in the chamber music competition of the International Youth Festival in Aberdeen (SCO) in 2011.
 In 2012 the string quartet Farfalle won the first prize at the finals of the Princess Christina Concours in Enschede.
-In 2012 she won the Prix du Musée Bonnat during the Académie Ravel in Saint Jean de Luz.
+In the same year she won the Prix du Musée Bonnat during the Académie Ravel in Saint Jean de Luz.
+Wytske received scholarships from the Herbert Duintjer Foundation and the Prins Bernard Cultuurfonds.

 Wytske currently plays on a cello made by Tanguy Fraval (built in 2011, Brussels) and with a bow made by C.J.
 Schmidt in Dresden, which belongs to the collection of the National Instruments Foundation.